An exploration of generic types and their many uses in TypeScript

 passes.

-In this example, we have three type predicates for string
+In this example, we have three type predicates for string, number, and

-The following example is a functional combinatorial logic system (is
+The following example is a functional combinatorial logic system (is, and,

 In the same way that functions can be used to create utility functions that offload complexity from other functions, generic types can be used to create utility types that offload type complexity from other types.